steipete/steipete.com/_posts/2020-08-22-logging-in-swift.md

 ## [Does OSLogStore Work Yet?](http://doesoslogstoreworkyet.com)

 <p style="font-size: 300%;">No.*</p>
-*Apple removed `OSLogStore` surprisingly from iOS with the GM release.
-[Jump to the changes made in iOS 14 GM](#update-testing-with-ios-14-gm).
+*Surprisingly, Apple removed `OSLogStore` from iOS with the GM release.
+[Jump to the changes made in iOS 14 GM](#update-tested-with-ios-14-gm).

 ## Why OSLog Is Awesome